Word images in symmetric and classical groups of Lie type are dense: Introduction

 \begin{theorem} Let $w\in\freegrp_k$ be a non-trivial word and $\varepsilon>0$.
 There exists an integer $N(\varepsilon,w)$ such that $w(\U_n)$ is $\varepsilon$-dense in $\U_n$ with respect to the normalized rank metric for all $n\geq N(\varepsilon,w)$. \end{theorem}

-First of all, note that in the metric context there is no notable difference between ${\rm A}_n$ and ${\rm S}_n$, $\GL_n(q)$ and $\SL_n(q)$, $\GO_{2m+1}(q)$ resp.~$\GO_{2m}^\pm(q)$ and $\Omega_{2m+1}$ resp.~$\Omega^{\pm}_{2m}(q)$, $\GU_n(q)$ and $\SU_n(q)$, and similarly between $\U_n$ and $\SU_n$ when $n$ is large, so that we are essentially talking about families of quasisimple compact groups.
-We believe that analogous results hold for other families of compact Lie groups of increasing rank and this will be subject of forthcoming work \cite{schneider}.
-Also note that density with respect to the normalized rank metric implies density with respect to the normalized Hilbert-Schmidt metric on $\U_n$ -- this was also unknown to the best of our knowledge.
+First of all, note that in the metric context there is no notable difference between ${\rm A}_n$ and $\Sgrp_n$, $\GL_n(q)$ and $\SL_n(q)$, $\GO_{2n'+1}(q)$ resp.\ $\GO_{2n'}^\pm(q)$ and $\Omega_{2n'+1}$ resp.\ $\Omega^{\pm}_{2n'}(q)$, $\GU_n(q)$ and $\SU_n(q)$, and similarly between $\U_n$ and $\SU_n$ when $n$ is large, so that we are essentially talking about families of quasisimple compact groups.
+We believe that analogous results hold for other families of compact Lie groups of increasing rank.
+Also note that density with respect to the normalized rank metric implies density with respect to the normalized Hilbert--Schmidt metric on $\U_n$ -- this was also unknown to the best of our knowledge.

 Let us now say some words about the proofs of Theorem~\ref{thm:main_sym_grps},~\ref{thm:main_thm_fin_grp_lt}, and~\ref{thm:main_un_grps}.
 First observe that it suffices to prove both results for $k=2$.
 Indeed, if $w\in\freegrp_k$ for $k\geq 2$, then, via a suitable embedding $\freegrp_k\subseteq\freegrp_2=\gensubgrp{x,y}$, we can view $w$ as a non-trivial word in the two variables $x,y$.
 Hence we shall restrict to the case $w\in\freegrp_2=\gensubgrp{x,y}$.
 We may also assume that $w$ is cyclically reduced, since $w(G)$ is a characteristic subset for any group $G$, so that, up to a change of variables, $w=x^a$ or $w=x^{a_1}y^{b_1}\cdots x^{a_ l}y^{b_l}$ for some $l\in\ints_+$.